sfbrigade/aws-cli-scripts/README.md

 The bucket script creates a new S3 bucket and an IAM user with read/write priveleges on it.
 It will also set up an initial CORS configuration to allow a specified domain name access from the browser.

 Run `./bucket` and follow the prompts to enter an application name and a host domain name.
 The script will output the newly generated bucket name, and the access key id and secret access key for the new user.

+### Transcribe

+The transcribe script creates a new IAM user with access to AWS Transcribe along with read/write privileges to a specified S3 bucket where audio and transcriptions will be stored.

+Run `./transcribe` and follow the prompts to enter an application name and a bucket name.
+The script will output the access key id and secret access key for the new user.